Osoyoos has become the place to winter in Canada.

-This vibrant, retro-like resort holds over 3000 acres of skiable terrain that is accessed by two lifts and is known for its untracked pillowy champagne powder lines.
+This vibrant, retro-like resort has highly skiable terrain that is accessed by two lifts and is known for its untracked pillowy champagne powder lines.
 Due to its skiable terrain versus uphill capacity, you can expect untracked powder for days after a snowfall.

 For more information about programs, events, accommodation and how to get to baldy, head on over to skibaldy.com.

 Looking to Ski Baldy & Stay in Osoyoos?

 An annual winter migration has been set in motion!

 Its ideal location on the United States border allows for quick and easy cross border travel for shopping, dining and activities.
 Positioned at the junction of Highways 97 and 3, the location also allows for easy travel to Vancouver, the Okanagan Valley, the Kootenays and the United States.